-A benchmark in West Los Angeles sober livings for over 20 years!
+A benchmark in the Los Angeles, CA addiction recovery housing community for over 20 years…

-Since its founding in 1996, Herbert House Recovery Support Residence has been at the forefront of this revolution in the approach to addiction recovery support.
-Based upon decades of practical recovery experience, we have outlined a semi-structured, “real-life” approach to early sobriety that has shown much promise in reducing the prodigious rate of relapse among those struggling with substance abuse, alcoholism and process addictions.
+Since its founding in 1995, Herbert House Sober Living (Recovery Support Residence) has been at the forefront of this revolution in the approach to addiction recovery support.
+Based upon decades of practical recovery experience, we have outlined a semi-structured, “real-life” approach to early sobriety that has shown to reduce the prodigious rate of relapse among those struggling with substance abuse, alcoholism and process addictions.
 Over the years, the Herbert House approach has been adopted as a model by others and recognized by The Southern California Sober Living Coalition, a non-profit oversight committee representing nearly every qualified transitional recovery residence throughout Southern California.

-Jace Horwitz has dealt with his own share of hurdles in addiction.
+Jace Horwitz has dealt with his own addiction struggles.
 He decided long ago to do his part to help reshape the world of recovery support housing, steering hundreds of recovering individuals around some of the same industry shortfalls predominant when he first got sober.
 Today, while many prominent and highly regarded sober living homes – locally and around the nation – implement the structural standards first developed at Herbert House, few have truly established a comparable track record of success.
 Jace’s passion for the study of addiction counseling and implementation of recovery lifestyle principles is reflected in the compassion and empathy he feels for all residents of Herbert House.
 He realizes that while sobriety is a life or death proposition, one must celebrate that life and the gifts that come along with it.